North West Circuit Stewart Island/Rakiura

 Distance: 8.5 km

 Cross the swing bridge over Yankee River, then the track rises steeply over Black Rock Point before descending to Smoky Beach with its distinctive sand hills.
-A swing bridge spans Smoky River, inland from the western end of the beach, but unless the river is in flood or it is extreme high tide you can easily wade where the river meets the beach.
+A swing bridge crosses Smoky River, inland from the western end of the beach, but unless the river is in flood or it is extreme high tide you can easily wade where the river meets the beach.
 The track then follows broken and forested terrain, drops down onto the coast and then up to Long Harry Hut.

 Time: 6 hr